 The site of the new Steam Packet on the Eastern corner of Hunter and Newcomen Streets, was the same allotment or close to, that of the Australian Inn. - See Map of Newcastle.

-Adjoining the Inn was the residence of Thomas Buxton, and at the rear of those properties was a spring known as the Water Reserve.
+Adjoining the Hotel was the residence of Thomas Buxton, and at the rear of those properties was a spring known as the Water Reserve.
 It was from this spring that the residents of early Newcastle secured their water supply.

 Carts and barrels went in from Hunter Street by a narrow lane at the side of Buxton's property and when barrels were filled, continued along the lane and came out in Newcomen Street at the rear of the Steam Packet.

 The destruction of the Hotel by fire was described in the Australian Town and Country Journal in September 1881 -

 An alarming fire broke out in Hunter-street just